-Business Source Premier (EBSCO): Business Source Premier is the industry’s most popular business research database, featuring the full text for more than 2,200 journals.
+Business Source Complete (EBSCO): The industry’s most popular business research database, featuring the full text for more than 2,200 journals.
 Full text is provided back to 1965, and searchable cited references back to 1998.

-Consumer Reports (via MasterFILE Premier): Access full text articles from this perennially popular consumer review publication.
+Consumer Reports: (via MasterFILE Complete): Access full-text articles from this perennially popular consumer review publication.
 Find ratings on hundreds of products, from dishwashers to automobiles.
 Type “Consumer Reports” in the publication field under “Limit your results.”
 Then enter the name of the product for which you are searching in the search field at the top of the page.

 Curriculum Resource Center: Provides a library of printable teacher-handout material for the middle school, high school, and junior college curriculum.